 - All children younger than 13 years of age should ride in the rear seat of vehicles.
 If you must drive more children than can fit in the rear seat (when carpooling, for example), move the front-seat passenger's seat as far back as possible and have the child ride in a booster seat if the seat belts do not fit properly without it.

 - Remember that many crashes occur while novice teen drivers are going to and from school.
-You should require seat belt use, limit the number of teen passengers, and do not allow eating, drinking, cell phone conversations, texting or other mobile device use to prevent driver distraction.
-Limit nighttime driving and driving in inclement weather.
+You should require seat belt use, limit the number of teen passengers, and do not allow eating, drinking, cell phone conversations even when using hands-free devices or speakerphone, texting or other mobile device use to prevent driver distraction.
 Familiarize yourself with your state's graduated driver's license law and consider the use of a parent-teen driver agreement to facilitate the early driving learning process.
 For a sample parent-teen driver agreement, see www.healthychildren.org/teendriver

 - Always wear a bicycle helmet, no matter how short or long the ride.

 - Ride on the right, in the same direction as auto traffic and ride in bike lanes if they are present.